altaga/Txt2App/HOWTORUN.md

-# Txt2App: Transforming Ideas into Mobile apps

-This is a tutorial to run the Ai Workbench on any machine.
+# This is a tutorial to run the Ai Workbench on any machine.

-# IMPORTANT LINKS:

-### **Nvidia Ai Workbench Repository**: [READY TO CLONE REPO](https://github.com/altaga/txt2app-workbench)

-# Tutorial:

 - Open your Nvidia Ai Workbench: